oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

       produces advisories that enable engineering and operating organizations to assess the quality of these software artifacts at a point in time, and performs functions such as filing security advisories and displaying information about individual advisories.
-      **Note**: An advisory management system can interact with a document viewer to display information about individual advisories.</dd>
+      <strong>Note</strong>: An advisory management system can interact with a document viewer to display information about individual advisories.</dd>
   <dt id="def;advisory-matching">advisory matching</dt>
   <dd>process of determining whether two advisories are targeting the same products and conditions</dd>
   <dt id="def;artifact">artifact</dt>
   <dd>sequence of bytes addressable via a URI.
-      _Examples_: A physical file in a file system such as a source file, an object file, a configuration file or a data file;
+      <em>Examples</em>: A physical file in a file system such as a source file, an object file, a configuration file or a data file;
       a specific version of a file in a version control system; a database table accessed via an HTTP request;
       an arbitrary stream of bytes returned from an HTTP request, a product URL, a common product enumeration value.</dd>
   <dt id="def;csaf-asset-matching-system*">CSAF asset matching system*</dt>